Time Encoding of Finite-Rate-of-Innovation Signals: Simulation Results

-where $\displaystyle D_{K}(t) = \frac{\sin((K+1/2)t)}{\sin(t/2)}$ is the Dirichlet kernel.
-This translates to the sum-of-sincs (SoS) kernel in the Fourier domain \cite{tur2011innovation}.
+which is the sum-of-sincs (SoS) kernel in the Fourier domain \cite{tur2011innovation}.
 This choice considers $M=K$ in Eq.~\eqref{eq:filteredSignal}, which gives access to $2K+1$ Fourier coefficients via time-domain measurements.
+In each case, we use Algorithm~\ref{algo:genFRI} with a maximum of $50$ iterations and allowing up to $50$ restarts.